List of birds of Jinja

 This list of birds of Jinja details the avifauna of the Jinja District of Uganda.

 The Jinja District is in the Eastern Region of Uganda and has the second largest economy in the country.
 The city of Jinja is on the shore of Lake Victoria, which leads into the Nile river.

 There are 583 different species of birds in Jinja as of October 2019 according to Bird Checklists of the World.
 Of these, 13 species are globally threatened and two are introduced species.

-The common and scientic names of species and their sequence are those of the Howard and Moore taxonomy, 4th edition.
+The common and scientific names of species and their sequence are those of the Howard and Moore taxonomy, 4th edition.